 Your account and passwords

 You are responsible for taking all reasonable steps to ensure that no unauthorized person shall have access to your password or account.
-It is your sole responsibility to (1) control the disclosure and use of your user name and password; (2) authorize, monitor, and control access to and use of your account and password; and (3) promptly inform your health plan of any need to deactivate a password.
+It is your sole responsibility to (1) control the disclosure and use of your user name and password; (2) authorize, monitor, and control access to and use of your account and password; and (3) promptly inform your health plan of any need to deactivate a sign-in credential and/or password.
 You agree not to provide your sign-in credential in a manner that allows for any use of data mining, robots, or similar data gathering and extraction tools or any downloading or copying of account information for the benefit of another party.

 HealthSparq manages and protects your personal information in accordance with applicable laws and established company security standards and practices.
 For more information about privacy and security, see Online Privacy & Security (below) or, for more information about how HealthSparq generally manages your personal information, see Privacy Practices (below).